pgawlik6/WebApplications/timeline/README.md

 # Timeline
-This is small html + CSS + bootstrap project which contains timeline of my life.
+This is small project which contains timeline of my life.

+## Languages
+* HTML
+* CSS

+## Libraries / Frameworks
+* Bootstrap

+## License
+This project is licensed under the MIT License.